By Nick Gelling

 We all know the frustration of being hobbled by a sluggish computer that takes minutes to start up and freezes when you give it more than two jobs.
 That’s the reality with many cheap laptops.
 It’s hard to find a decent one at a low price.

-Luckily, we have tested a few sharply priced laptops that can do a satisfactory job.
+Luckily, we have tested a few affordable laptops that can do a satisfactory job.

-First, here are a few examples of duds that aren’t worth the money you’d save.
+But first, here are a few dud models that aren’t worth any money you’d save.